-If the due date is a weekend or holiday, the due date is the next business day.
+If the due date is a weekend or holiday, submit by the next business day.

-Form 941X is a stand-alone form that relates line-by-line with the employment tax return it is correcting.
-You can file Form 941X at any time when you discover an error, rather than having to wait to file it at the end of the quarter with the next employment tax return.
+You can file Form 941X at any time you discover an error.
+You don't have to wait until the end of the quarter to file it with the next employment tax return.

 Form 941X Overview

-Section 2 has some questions to find out what you did, what you didn't do, and more details about why you are filing this form.
+Section 2 asks some questions to find out what you did, what you didn't do, and to get more details about why you're filing this form.

 Section 3 copies the original 941 form and asks you to correct the sections that were done incorrectly.
+You must include the total corrected amount, the previously reported amount, and the difference.
 Be sure to check your math as you complete this section.

 Section 4 asks for a detailed explanation of why you are making these corrections.